transact-io/transact-php/README.md

 $transact->setPrice(2);
 ```

-**Optional**:  Set an item or product code.
+**Required**:  Set an item or product code.
 This can be something
 unique to the article or content you are selling.
+The buyer
+will see this as part of the name of the charge
 ```php
 $transact->setItem('ItemCode1'); // item code
 ```